DIY Faux Postage Stamps

 5. Decorative craft edge scissors

 I had a pair of these decorative scissors around but haven’t actually put them to work until now.
-I simply loved the Shabby romantic feel this type of scissors gave to my DIY Faux Vintage Postage Stamps.
+I simply loved the Shabby romantic feel this type of scissors gave to my project.
 The thing you’ll have to keep in mind when cutting one of the sides is that you have to make one complete cut.
 If the side is not cut all the way through, you’ll need to carefully pull away the scissors and then re position the scissors again following the organic shape of the previous cut.
 This will give you a more cohesive final look.

 Tips & tricks: Depending on your scissors’ design (mine had a vintage photo looking kind of design) you might have some visible printed black border traces left behind (especially on the smaller stamps).
 Again, a small brush and some white acrylic paint or even some correction fluid will do the trick!